colevandersWands/notes/pages/Representative Course.md

 - a RC is not just an extended [[Research-Practice Partnership]]
 	- I understand research-practice partnerships to be more scoped collaborations between specific researchers and practitioners
 	- while an RC is a course equipped for more general research, where a variety of overlapping and staggered research projects can take place
-- when possible RC's should practice [[Participatory CER]]. after all, as a researcher you are intervening in someone's learner
+- when possible RC's should practice [[Participatory Computing Education Research]]. after all, as a researcher you are intervening in someone's learner
 	- when not, there should be a valid experimental reason
 - learners can opt in or out of experiments with full transparency and clear expectations
 	- how to account for this self-selection? #question